richieBao/python-urbanPlanning/draft_richie bao/Parametric design literature review.md

 Indeed, a principal financial argument for parametric modeling is its touted ability to support rapid change late in the design process.[4_23-48]

+It takes much effort to make a module work well and communities of practice develop surprisingly sophisticated module-making techniques.
+Almost always, the process iterates; through successive attempts modelers converge on stability.[4_23-48]

+The parametric medium is complex, perhaps more so than any other media in the history of design.
+Using it well necessarily combines conceiving data flow; new divide-and-conquer strategies; naming; abstraction; 3D visualization and mathematics; and thinking algorithmically.
+These are the basics, and mastery requires more.
+We can expect that new technique and strategy will flow from the practices and schools that invest time and effort in the tools.[4_23-48]

 ### 复杂系统（complex system）